meh321/AddressLibraryDatabase/README.md

 # Address Library Database
 The Address Library Database helps facilitate the sharing of function and static variable names between Skyrim Anniversary Edition IDA databases.
-It is loaded by the Address Library Manager that is distributed in the `resources` channel of the `SkyrimSE RE` Discord server.
-Game versions 1.6.317.0 and later are supported by assigning names to [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444) identifiers.
+It is loaded by the [Address Library Manager](https://github.com/meh321/AddressLibraryManager/releases) and supports game versions 1.6.317.0 and later by assigning names to [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444) identifiers.

 The Address Library Database consists of a `relib` file and a `rename` file.
 The `relib` file contains a list of identifiers and their paired offsets for each version of the game, and the `rename` file contains a list of identifiers and their paired names.